kendaleiv/kendaleiv.github.io/_posts/2020-02-19-coding-to-support-both-dotnet-full-framework-and-dotnet-core.md

 ---
 layout: post
-title: Coding To Support Both .NET Full Framework and .NET Core
+title: Coding To Support Both .NET Full Framework and Modern .NET
-tags: dotnet dotnetcore
+tags: dotnet
 ---

-Sometimes when writing .NET libraries we want to support .NET Full Framework, as well as .NET Core.
+Sometimes when writing .NET libraries we want to support .NET Full Framework, as well as modern .NET.
 In many cases the functionality is the same, but sometimes it is different.

 For the cases where functionality needs to be different there's two main concerns:

 ## Different code paths

-In many cases the code between .NET Full Framework and .NET Core can be the same for both target frameworks.
+In many cases the code between .NET Full Framework and modern .NET can be the same for both target frameworks.
 But, for the cases it needs to be different we can use `#if` / `#endif` preprocessor directives to specify when code should be used.

 ```csharp
 using System;